 - Many sites ask you for a lot of personal information including your address, phone numbers, banking information and more.
 Some of these fields are marked as “optional” though, so be sure to only include what is necessary and share as little information as possible.

-- When buying a product online through a private party,avoid sending payment through Western Union or other payment systems like that.
+- When buying a product online through a private party, avoid sending payment through Western Union or other payment systems like that.
 This is how a lot of thieves get away with their scams.

 - When in doubt, check it out.
-If you have a funny feeling about how great a deal is or about the company itself, you can always go on-line to research the company.
+If you have a funny feeling about how great a deal is or about the company itself, you can always go online to research the company.

-- If you use your bank or credit card to pay for an item, be sure to watch your statements for several months afterwards to make sure that nothing else was charged without your permission.
+- If you use your bank or credit card to pay for an item, be sure to watch your statements for several months afterward to make sure that nothing else was charged without your permission.

 - In order for a website to be safe, it should be Secure Sockets Layer (SSL)-encrypted to protect your payment information.
 You can usually tell if a website is safe by looking for the padlock symbol near the address bar.
-Another way you can tell is if the url begins with https:// instead of http:// before the website name.
+Another way you can tell is if the URL begins with https:// instead of http:// before the website name.

 - Always use strong passwords when logging into websites.
-A strong password should be one that would be difficult for anyone else to guess, and should include a combination of upper and lower case letters, numbers and special symbols.
+A strong password should be one that would be difficult for anyone else to guess and should include a combination of upper and lower case letters, numbers and special symbols.